 For an Informed Love of God

 Bill is the founder and President of BiblicalTraining.org, serves on the Committee for Bible Translation (which is responsible for the NIV translation of the Bible), and has written the best-selling biblical Greek textbook, Basics of Biblical Greek, and many other Greek resources.
-He speaks and blogs regularly on issues relating to trusting the Bible, the Pastoral Epistles (1 and 2 Timothy, and Titus), Greek and issues of spiritual growth.
+He was the New Testament chair for the English Standard Version, and speaks and blogs regularly on issues relating to trusting the Bible, the Pastoral Epistles (1 and 2 Timothy, and Titus), Greek, and issues of spiritual growth.

 Robin and Bill have been married since 1983 and have three adult children.

 Ph.D.
 1981, in New Testament.
 Aberdeen University, Aberdeen, Scotland.

 M.A.
 1977, in Biblical Studies.
 Fuller Theological Seminary, Pasadena, California.

 B.A.
 1975, in Biblical Studies, minor in Greek.
 Bethel College, St. Paul, Minnesota; Western Kentucky University, Bowling Green, Kentucky, 1971-74.